ManfredTremmel/gwt-bean-validators/README.md

 Maven integraten
 ----------------

-Add the dependency itself for GWT-Projects and overwrite validation-api before any gwt library (otherwise old 1.0.0.GA will be included):
+Add the dependencies itself for GWT-Projects:

 ```
     <dependency>